aspyker/Cloud-Prize/Submission.md

 Best Example Application Mash-Up

-Acme Air / NetflixOSS an open source mobile and cloud workload that has been proven to run at Web Scale (50,000 requests/sec) modified to be a sample and benchmark for the NetflixOSS platform.
+Acme Air / NetflixOSS is an open source mobile and cloud workload that has been proven to run at Web Scale (50,000 requests/sec) modified to be a sample and benchmark for the NetflixOSS platform.

 ## Describe your Submission

-The Acme Air NetflixOSS application changed to use Hystrix, Erueka, Karyon/Governator, Ribbon and Asgard.
+The Acme Air NetflixOSS application was changed to use Hystrix, Erueka, Karyon/Governator, Ribbon and Asgard.
 The new implementation has been run at a current level of 13,000 (peak) req/sec performance and scale:

 http://ispyker.blogspot.com/2013/07/acme-air-goes-to-streaming-movies.html

-Also to make it easier for people to understand this application and the how to get a basic end to end NetflixOSS platform up and running on EC2, I have created AMI's for not only the applicatio, but also the NetflixOSS servers.
+Also to make it easier for people to understand this application and how to get a basic end to end NetflixOSS platform up and running on EC2, I have created AMI's for not only the applicatio, but also the NetflixOSS servers.
 Here are instructions that allow people to repeat the setup